• Skip to primary navigation

 Use your Etax Account

-• Snap a photo of your receipt as soon as you buy something you’re planning to claim, then Login to Etax and upload it into your account.
+• Snap a photo of your receipt as soon as you buy something you’re planning to claim, then Login to Etax and upload it to your account.

 Ready to lodge your tax return and get that refund?